ucdavis/endowmentreport/docs/odder.md

 nav_order: 4
 permalink: /docs/odder
 ---
-# Odder
+# ODDER
-This year we are using Odder, a digital platform to develop and distribute digital endowment reports for our donors.
+This year we are using ODDER, a digital platform to develop and distribute digital endowment reports for our donors.
 Digital reports will create a more interactive experience for stewardees and it will allow us to add greater personalization at scale.

 ## Planned Features
-These are some of the features and capabilities that Odder reports will have this year.
+These are some of the features and capabilities that ODDER reports will have this year.
 Please keep in mind that some of these are subject to change.
 - Full printing capability (both the full report & financials only)
 - Video messages & introductions

-## How an Odder Report Works
+## How an ODDER Report Works
-With Odder we will create personalized sites for each stewardee.
+With ODDER we will create personalized sites for each stewardee.
 Within that site, stewardees will see a variety of content: Stories, pictures, videos, and their financial reports.
 If a stewardee receives reports for multiple funds, they will all appear in the same site.
 They will also have the option to print out the financials if they wish.

 ## Access
 As usual, endowment reports will be reaching stewardees at the latest on November 1st.
 All stewardees will receive an email with a link to their personalized site as well as the passcode to access it.